-The club actually applauds when judges educate by explaining loudly to handlers and public but also when they judge strictly and penalize unwanted extremities.
+The club applauds when judges educate by explaining loudly to handlers and public but especially also when they judge strictly and strongly penalize unwanted extremities.
 It is aware of the unwanted nature of such traits and wants them criticized, not rewarded.

 It is introducing the BH as a test of social behaviour and has an eye for the education of its judges.
 I have personally been asked to assist in this.

 The last time I judged in China, I was asked to submit all dogs in working class (10 imported dogs with IPO-titles) to a character test, before the show started and for all to see.
 This not just to show the public that the Rottweiler is a utility breed but also to unmask all those dogs that were sold to China with IPO-certificates while most of these dogs have never even seen a working field !
 By doing this, the club consciously aims at valuable dogs entering the breeding program and excluding frauds and faulty genetics.